 CACHESIZE option of

 CACHEMGR sets a soft limit for the amount of virtual memory (cache size) that is available for caching transaction data.
-See Reference for Oracle GoldenGate for the default values of these options and detailed explanations, in case system adjustments need to be made.

 Configure the system to use TCP/IP services, including DNS.
 Oracle GoldenGate supports IPv4 and IPv6 and can operate in a system that supports one or both of these protocols.

 Configure the network with the host names or IP addresses of all systems that will be hosting Oracle GoldenGate processes and to which Oracle GoldenGate will be connecting.
 Host names are easier to use.

 Oracle GoldenGate requires some unreserved and unrestricted TCP/IP ports, the number of which depends on the number and types of processes in your configuration.
 See the Administering Oracle GoldenGate for details on how to configure the Manager process to handle the required ports.